imchocomint/paperlike/README.md

 # Paperlike, dynamic wallpaper for Linux
 Thanks weebp

-This is a rewrite of weebp in Python, which aim to port the software to Linux (since the repo owner is better at Python).
+This is a rewrite of weebp in Python.
+It is a wrapper for mpv/mpvpaper.

-This rewrite is only compatitable with .mp4 files.
-No other format is supported, and a convert function is available.
+This rewrite is only compatitable with .mp4 files, athough indirectly supporting other formats through a convert feature.

 This was written with the help of AI.
 Of course, I'm still the main contributer though.

+Why, you ask?
+This offers argumentless switching (quite neat for people who do want to change their BG regularly) and more convenient feature.

 # Roadmap
 - [x] Works on Wayland (Hyprland; other untested)